 If you've never heard of file (fee-lay) powder, it is the dried, ground leaves of sassafras.
 It adds a sweet flavor to the gumbo and will thicken it a bit, too.
 Only add the file at the end of cooking, though, or it will turn into nasty, goopy strings.

-1 cup peanut oil, lard or other vegetable oil
+1 cup peanut oil, lard, or other vegetable oil

-- 1 cup flour
+1 1/4 cups flour

 2 cups chopped onion

-- 1 cup chopped green bell pepper
+1 cup chopped green bell pepper

-- 1 cup chopped celery
+1 cup chopped celery

 4 cloves garlic

-- 2 bay leaves
+2 bay leaves

-- 1 Tbsp Cajun seasoning (see below)
+1 tablespoon Cajun seasoning (see below)

-- 10 cups water
+10 cups water

-- 1 pound smoked andouille sausage (optional)
+1 pound smoked andouille sausage, optional

-- File powder to taste (optional)
+File powder to taste, optional